-Just because one of you is feeling less mountable doesn’t mean your sex drive differences are insurmountable.
+Just because one of you feels less mountable doesn’t mean your sex drive differences are insurmountable.

 At some point in many long-term relationships, when the initial excitement of dating fades and you’re not worried about impressing each other anymore, differences might start to surface.
 Most likely, one of you will want more sex than the other.
 This means that, maybe more often than not, the answer to ‘dtf?’ will become ‘no thanks’ or ‘not tonight’.